 Unnoticed by most, a quiet revolution is happening in the emerging field of psycho-immunology.
-This cross-discipline approach has all the earmarks of a disruptive technology - it promises to be fast, effective, simple, inexpensive, and without costly technology.
-It works on both chronic and acute illnesses in many people, and is also useful for discovering the causes of diseases of unknown etiology.
+Developments in this cross-discipline field have all the earmarks of a disruptive technology - their applications promise to be fast, effective, simple, inexpensive, and without costly technology, and work on both chronic and acute illnesses in many people.
+These new approaches are also effective in discovering the causes of diseases of unknown etiology.

-The intent of this informal symposium is to move the practice and science behind psycho-immunology and psychobiology forward, by getting researchers who are passionate about this area together to share data, techniques, models, and results; and to form new friendships and collaborations in an intimate and lively venue.
+The intent of this free, informal symposium is to move the practice and science behind psycho-immunology and psychobiology forward.
+We invite researchers (and the public) who are passionate about this area to share data, treatment applications, techniques, models, and results; and to form new friendships and collaborations in an intimate and lively venue.

 We’ll also be talking about the nature of breakthrough research, and the ways and difficulties in moving this new area of research into academia, mainstream medicine, and widespread use.